 B-I-N-G-O!
-You are going to win with this fun educational Bingo game!
-Your kids will love finding the picture with the initial sound that you say in this printable Beginning Sounds Bingo Game!
+You are going to win with this educational Beginning Sounds Bingo Game!

 Beginning Sounds Bingo Game:

-Just like the Bingo game that we all know and love, this initial sounds Bingo game has Bingo cards and calling cards.
+Just like the Bingo game that we all know and love, this version has Bingo cards and calling cards.

 Instead of numbers, the Bingo cards have a picture in each box.
 The first player to get five pictures in a horizontal, diagonal or vertical row gets BINGO!